libp2p/docs/content/concepts/transports/webrtc.md

 alternative to the data channels available in WebRTC.

-WebRTC is also more complex, as there are many underlying protocols involved in order to create an active transport, as opposed to WebTransport, that uses QUIC.
+WebRTC is also more complex, as there are many underlying protocols involved in order to create a connection, as opposed to WebTransport, that uses QUIC.

 When connecting to a WebSocket server or when using plain TCP or QUIC connections, browsers require the server to present a TLS certificate signed by a trusted CA